 fullscreen=true fulldouble=true fullresolution=original windowresolution=original output=openglnb

-There is an option called mapperfile.
-This should be set to a (currently) nonexistent file in the ~/dosgames/keymaps subfolder.
-Following the ROUND42 example:
+You will see an option called mapperfile.
+Set this to a (currently) nonexistent file in your ~/roms/dos/keymaps subfolder.
+For my ROUND42 example:

-Adjust settings in each games' conf file, making sure to set the mapperfile paths properly for each one.
+Adjust your settings in each of your games' conf files, making sure you have set your mapperfile paths properly for each one.
 Also edit the captures option.
-Set it to ~/dosgames/captures.
-This is explained later on.
+Set it to ~/roms/dos/screenshots.
+You'll see why later on.

 Some older games may require different machine types in order to work properly.
-For example, the machine option must be set to tandy for games that ran on the Tandy 1000 line of computers.
+For example, try setting the machine option to tandy for games that ran on the Tandy 1000 line of computers.

-For older games that did not use sound cards, pcspeaker should be set to true in order to emulate PC "beep" sound effects through the system sound card.
+For games that did not use sound cards, you will need to make sure you set pcspeaker to true in order to hear the PC "beep" sound effects.

-There are also options for frameskipping, cpu type, and many others.
-Usually these can be left as they are.
+You will also see options for frameskipping, cpu type, and many others.
+Most of the time you can leave these as they are.
 DOSBox's official documentation on these options is available at this link: Dosbox.conf.